HomeSHS OverviewMethodsTrainingAnalysisDisseminationAssistanceResources

 Why measure SHS?

 The scientific evidence on the adverse health effects of SHS exposure has led to the development of policies to protect the health of non-smokers.
-The Framework Convention on Tobacco Control (FCTC)—the World Health Organization’s global treaty for tobacco control—calls for legislation to protect non-smokers from exposure to tobacco smoke, and requires that all ratifying countries implement smoke-free policies in public places1.The only effective way to protect individuals from the harms of SHS is to establish 100 percent, smoke-free environments; ventilation and separate smoking areas do not adequately protect non-smokers from SHS2,3
+The World Health Organization’s Framework Convention on Tobacco Control (FCTC) calls for legislation to protect non-smokers from exposure to tobacco smoke, and requires that all ratifying countries implement smoke-free policies in public places.The only effective way to protect individuals from the harms of SHS is to establish 100 percent smoke-free environments.
+Ventilation and separate smoking areas do not adequately protect non-smokers from SHS.2,3

-Generation of local data through effective environmental- and exposure-monitoring is essential to reduce SHS.
-SHS-monitoring can be used to:
+Generation of local data through effective environmental and exposure monitoring is essential to reduce SHS.
+SHS monitoring can be used to:

 • motivate smoke-free policy development